Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 The shift to execution-led monetization does not require a complete overhaul overnight.
 It begins with focused, practical steps:

 1. Identify the biggest execution leakages: Look beyond high-level averages.
-Analyze where time, cost, and reliability are being lost.
+Analyze where time, cost, and reliability are being lost at the route, depot, and driver level.

 3. Pilot improvements in a controlled environment: Choose a region, depot, or delivery segment.
 Prove impact before scaling.